jazeee/react-datetime-bootstrap/README.md

 This package is a rework of an existing [React Datetime picker](https://github.com/iMasterAle/react-datetimepicker-bootstrap).
 Some changes:
 1. Updated to latest React environment.
+1. moment compatible datetime (or moment) as input (optionally undefined for today's date)
-1. ISO 8601 datetime (or moment) in (optional), ISO 8601 datetime out.
+1. ISO 8601 datetime output via `onChange` property.
+1. Also, can get the moment object, input text via second parameters of `onChange`

 For development, using [React NPM Boilerplate](https://github.com/juliancwirko/react-npm-boilerplate).
 See below.